 MSAC Individual Artist Award (IAA)Prior to 2012

-Sue Johnson was born in San Francisco, California in 1957.
-She earned a B.F.A. in studio art from Syracuse University and an M.F.A. in painting from Columbia University.
-The artist’s on-going project, The Alternate Encyclopedia, creates a parallel universe of pictorial knowledge based on historical, scientific and popular sources and imagines lost manuscripts, ponders divergent evolutionary paths and pictures nature in ways that illuminate our human impulse to capture, collect, name, tame, dominate and re-create nature.
-One-person exhibitions of the artist’s work have been held at the Tweed Museum of Art at the University of Minnesota-Duluth, the Midwest Museum of American Art, Jan Cicero Gallery, the John Michael Kohler Art Center, Carleton College, the McLean Project for the Arts, the Delaware Center for the Contemporary Arts, Anderson Gallery at Virginia Commonwealth University, the Munson Williams Proctor Institute, Bucknell University, Illinois State University, and Artists Space.
-Selected group exhibitions include shows at Michael Walls Gallery, White Columns, Wave Hill, Art in General, Lewis & Clark College, The Painting Center, Horodner-Romley Gallery and Caren Golden Gallery.
-She is the recipient of four individual artist fellowships from the Maryland State Arts Council, and fellowships from the Pollock-Krasner Foundation, Mid Atlantic Arts Foundation/National Endowment for the Arts, the New Jersey State Council on the Arts, the American Antiquarian Society and the American Philosophical Society, and residency fellowships from the Mac Dowell Colony, Art Omi International Artist’s Colony, Virginia Center for the Creative Arts, CAMAC - Centre de Art - Marnay Sur Seine, Arts/Industry Kohler Art Center, Jentel Artist Residency Program, Ragdale Foundation, and Millay Colony for the Arts.
+Born in San Francisco, CA, Sue Johnson earned a M.F.A. in painting from Columbia University and a B.F.A. in Painting from Syracuse University.
+Her creative work, situated as it is at the intersection of art, science and popular culture, and focusing on such topics as the early modern museum, the picturing of nature and women, and investigating the domestic universe and consumer culture, defies easy categorization.
+Revisionist in method, her immersive installations, artist books and other artworks create plausible fictions that run both parallel and counter to canonical histories.
+Often invited by museums to develop research-based exhibition projects, Johnson has collaborated with the Pitt-Rivers Museum (Oxford, UK), The Rosenbach Museum and Library (Philadelphia, PA), Salisbury and South Wiltshire Museum (Salisbury, UK), and the American Philosophical Society Museum (Philadelphia, PA).
+One-person exhibitions of the artist’s work have been held at the Tweed Museum of Art (Duluth, MN), University of Mary Washington (Fredericksburg, VA), Midwest Museum of American Art, (Elkhart, IN), Jan Cicero Gallery (Chicago, IL), John Michael Kohler Art Center (Sheboygan, WI), University of Richmond Museums (Richmond, VA), The University of Memphis (Memphis, TN), Eleanor D. Wilson Museum (Roanoke, VA), Carleton College (Carleton, MN), McLean Project for the Arts (McLean, VA), Delaware Center for the Contemporary Arts (Wilmington, DE), Walton Art Center (Fayetteville, AR), Swarthmore College (Swarthmore, PA), Anderson Gallery at Virginia Commonwealth University (Richmond, VA), the Munson Williams Proctor Institute (Utica, NY), Bucknell University (Lewisburg, PA), Illinois State University (Normal, IL), and Artists Space at Dance Theater Workshop (New York, NY).
+Selected group exhibitions include shows at the Muscarelle Museum of Art, Wave Hill, Heiner Contemporary, The Painting Center, Michael Walls Gallery, White Columns, Art in General, University of West England, Lewis & Clark College, Horodner-Romley Gallery, Weatherspoon Art Gallery and Caren Golden Gallery.
+She is the recipient of a Pollock-Krasner Foundation Fellowship, a NEA/Mid-Atlantic Foundation Fellowship, New Jersey State Council on the Arts Fellowship, and four Individual Artist Awards from the Maryland State Arts Council.
+She has been awarded over 25 residency fellowships in Austria, Germany, Belgium, Ireland, Italy, France, and the U.S. that include the Mac Dowell Colony, Art Omi International Artist’s Colony, Virginia Center for the Creative Arts, Sam and Adele Golden Foundation Residency, CAMAC - Centre de Art - Marnay Sur Seine, Arts/Industry Kohler Art Center, Frans Masereel Centrum, Tyrone Gutherie Centre, Jentel Artist Residency Program, Ragdale Foundation, and Millay Colony for the Arts.
 In 2010-11 she served as Scholar-in-Residence at the Centre for Medieval and Renaissance Studies, Oxford, and has twice been a Visiting Artist at the American Academy in Rome.
-Johnson has taught painting and drawing at Herron School of Art, I.U.P.U.I., Parsons School of Design and Marymount Manhattan College.
+Reviews and articles on her work have appeared in The New York Times, The Washington Post, Brooklyn Rail, New Art Examiner, and Art Papers among others.
+Johnson has taught painting, drawing and printmaking at Herron School of Art, I.U.P.U.I., Parsons School of Design and Marymount Manhattan College.
 She is currently a Professor of Art in the Department of Art and Art History at St. Mary’s College of Maryland.